wmwxwa/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/mock-response-tyk-classic.md

 < TODO: add image >

 #### Step 3: Configure the middleware
 Once you have selected the Mock response middleware for the endpoint, you can configure the HTTP status code, headers and body to be included in the response.
-Remember to click **ADD** to add each header to the response.
+Remember to click **ADD**, to add each header to the response.

 < TODO: add image >